-The teaching of Religious Education and the integration of Catholic values are at the centre of teaching at Our Lady Help of Christians' Primary School.
-Our main goal is to ensure teachers have a thorough understanding of an authentic contemporary environment where personalised learning and high expectations engage students and promote intellectual quality.
-All class teachers effectively implement the Religious Education curriculum from Kindergarten to Year 6.
-The staff have had several Professional Learning meetings focussed on strengthening pedagogical approaches to promote student's engagement and understanding of scripture in Religious Education.
-These have included: continuing to implement RENEW RE - redesigning learning programs to embed effective and engaging learning strategies; and implementing thinking routines for RE to assess student progress.
-By the end of 2021, students were better able to demonstrate and articulate their knowledge and understanding of scripture in class activities, work samples and assessment tasks.
+Following on from 2021, the staff PL also focussed on the continued strengthening of pedagogical approaches to promote student's engagement and understanding of scripture in Religious Education.
+These included: continuing to implement RENEW RE - refining learning programs to embed effective and engaging learning strategies; and implementing increased thinking routines for RE to assess student progress.
+By the end of 2022, students were better able to demonstrate and articulate their knowledge and understanding of scripture through comparative thinking routine assessment tasks.
 Catholic values are taught explicitly through the Religious Education program and are also modelled explicitly through integration across the curriculum, the prayer life of the school and in a range of social justice and outreach programs.